-- With an EX-series Speedlite not compatible with flash function settings (p.220), only [Flash exposure compensation] can be set for [External flash func. setting].
-(With certain EX-series Speedlites, [Shutter synchronization] is also settable.) - If flash exposure compensation is set with the external Speedlite, the flash exposure compensation icon displayed on the camera's LCD monitor will change from to an icon displayed on the camera's LCD - If the Speedlite's Custom Function has the flash metering mode set to TTL autoflash, the flash will fire at full output only.
+- With an EX-series Speedlite not compatible with flash function settings. (p.220), only [Flash exposure compensation] can be set for [External flash func. setting].
+(With certain EX-series Speedlites, [Shutter synchronization is also settable.) - If flash exposure compensation is set with the external Speedlite, the flash exposure compensation icon displayed on the camera's LCD monitor will change from 22 to 3. - If the Speedlite's Custom Function has the flash metering mode set to TTL autoflash, the flash will fire at full output only.